jovsa/jovsa.github.io/_posts/2022-01-11-cheatsheet-corp-finance.md

 ### Valuation

+TODO: @jovsa: come up with the same index here as for corporate finance

 ## The Financing Decision
 > `How` to make it work? - Decisions around the right mix of debt and equity to fund your operations.